osisoft/PI-Adapter/V1/Installation/Installation.md

 # Installation

-OSIsoft adapters can be installed using an install kit.
-You can download any OSIsoft adapter from the [OSIsoft Customer Portal](https://customers.osisoft.com/s/).
+You can install OSIsoft adapters using an install kit.
+To download any OSIsoft adapter, go to the [OSIsoft Customer Portal](https://customers.osisoft.com/s/).

 ## Installation prerequisites